lccortez/oic/insight/getting-started/define-an-alert/define-an-alert.md

 ### How to Add an Alert

-    A. On the Models page, click the name or Edit icon icon of the model for which you want to create alerts.
+    On the Models page, click the name or Edit icon icon of the model for which you want to create alerts.
         1. If the model is not a draft, click Create Draft.
         2. Click <Alerts>
             a.
 If no alerts exist for the model, the Alerts page looks like this: